anchore/syft/README.md

 # same as -q ; SYFT_QUIET env var
 quiet: false

-# enables Syft to use the network to fill in more detailed information about artifacts
-# currently this enables the go module and maven license search functionality
-# note: this must be enabled for the go module cataloger option of search-remote-licenses to work
-use-network: false

 # same as --file; write output report to a file (default is to write to stdout)
 file: ""